SWU-Karabast/forceteki/docs/debugging-guide.md

 ### Action or action ability not triggering / resolving on click
 If a game action (play a card, attack, smuggle) or an action ability (action printed on a card) is not available when the card is clicked, start with the following steps:

-1. Set a up a breakpoint in your test and a **TODO THIS PR: insert link** conditioned breakpoint at this code line in ActionWindow.js (note: the number may have changed): [`if (legalActions.length === 0) {`](https://github.com/AMMayberry1/forceteki/blob/418d09a36bf24e3905e3d3e6d1cd00793ef17d1b/server/game/core/gameSteps/ActionWindow.js#L38)
+1. Set a up a breakpoint in your test and a **TODO THIS PR: insert link** conditioned breakpoint at this code line in ActionWindow.js: [`if (legalActions.length === 0) {`](https://github.com/AMMayberry1/forceteki/blob/418d09a36bf24e3905e3d3e6d1cd00793ef17d1b/server/game/core/gameSteps/ActionWindow.js#L38)

 2. Inspect the value of the variable `actions`.
 It should list all available actions for the card (even if they are not legal).
 If your action doesn't appear in the list, then start debugging the code in ActionWindow.js that populates that variable.